grz0zrg/fas/README.md

 Audio synthesis is processed with minimum computation / branching, values which depend on note parameter change are pre-computed per-channel / oscillator in a dedicated processing block outside synthesis block.

-There is a generic lock-free thread-safe commands queue for synth. parameters change (gain, etc.), unlike main notes data there is some call to free() in the audio callback and allocation in the network thread when changes happen, this has room for improvements but is usually ok since this data does not change once set.
+There is a generic lock-free thread-safe commands queue for synth. parameters change (gain, etc.), unlike main notes data there is some call to free() in the audio callback and allocation in the network thread when changes happen, this has room for improvements but is usually ok since this data does not change once set, it was done that way to avoid locks / sync mechanisms and add code clutter.

 The architecture is done so there is **no memory allocation** done in the audio callback and very few done in the network thread (mainly for packets construction) as long as there is no changes in synth. parameters (bank height) nor effects parameters that require new initialization (for example convolution impulse length)

-Additive synthesis is wavetable-based.
+Additive synthesis is wavetable-based, a [magic circle](https://github.com/ccrma/chugins/blob/master/MagicSine/MagicSine.cpp) based sine generator is also available when `MAGIC_SINE` is enabled, this may be faster on some platforms.

 Real-time resampling is done with a simple linear method, granular synthesis can also be resampled by using cubic interpolation method (uncomment the line in `constants.h`) which is slower than linear.